Do you ever struggle to control difficult emotions?

 So, the next time a difficult emotion hits you, instead of asking How can I not feel so bad?
 Ask yourself this: How can I use this as an opportunity to improve my emotional tolerance?

 How we think determines how we feel emotionally.
-And a huge part of how we think comes down to self-talk—that running narrator in our head.
+And a huge part of how we think comes down to self-talk—what we say to ourselves internally.

 Unfortunately, many of us grow up internalizing an extremely negative and pessimistic style of self-talk: